daandouwe/neural-ngram/README.md

 # Neural ngram language model
 A PyTorch implementation of [A Neural Probabilistic Language Model](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf).
+Code for training and data-loading based on

 ## Setup
 Get the wikitext-2 dataset.